Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 5- Climate Protection Potential of Digital Transformation – The Role of Production Relocation

-Thomas Niebel (ZEW Mannheim, Germany), Janna Axenbeck (ZEW Mannheim) and Justus Böning (ZEW Mannheim, Germany) – Proposal
+Thomas Niebel (ZEW Mannheim, Germany), Janna Axenbeck (ZEW Mannheim and Justus-Liebig-University Giessen, Germany) and Justus Böning (KU Leuven, Belgium)

-Matthew Agarwala (University of Cambridge, United Kingdom), Josh Martin (UK ONS) and Cliodhna Taylor (UK ONS)- Proposal
+Matthew Agarwala (University of Cambridge, United Kingdom), Josh Martin (Bank of England and ESCoE, United Kingdom) and Cliodhna Taylor (Office of National Statistics, United Kingdom)

-Organizers: Thesia Garner (BLS, United States), Diane Coyle (Cambridge University, United Kingdom) Thomas Crossley ( European University Institute, Italy), Nancy Folbre ( University of Massachusetts Amherst, United States), Dean Jolliffe ( Word Bank), Leonard Nakamura (Federal Reserve Bank of Philadelphia, United States), Sabrina Pabilonia (BLS, United States) and Paul Schreyer ( OECD)
+Organizers: Thesia Garner, Diane Coyle (Cambridge University, United Kingdom) Thomas Crossley ( European University Institute, Italy), Nancy Folbre (University of Massachusetts Amherst, United States), Dean Jolliffe (World Bank), Leonard Nakamura (Federal Reserve Bank of Philadelphia, United States), Sabrina Pabilonia (Bureau of Labor Statistics, United States) and Paul Schreyer (OECD)

 14:00-15:30

-Leila Gautham (University of Massachusetts Amherst, United States) and Nancy Folbre (University of Massachusetts Amherst, United States)- Proposal
+Leila Gautham (University of Leeds, United Kingdom) and Nancy Folbre (University of Massachusetts Amherst, United States)

-Rachel Harris Soloveichik (Bureau of Economic Analysis, United States)- Proposal
+Rachel Harris Soloveichik (Bureau of Economic Analysis, United States)

 15:30-16:00, Break